froodproton/froodproton.github.io/index.md

 Developerless applications based on our Gateway API are actually developed by anyone with the skill to control a mouse and a PC.
 Leveraging the power of all your employees will boost your company to the next level in the digital space.

 ## Use cases
-Coca Cola - Flame Branding - Arthur Industries
+Cola Cola - Flame Branding - Arthur Industries

 ### Support or Contact